cutthroat78/Leaving-Cert-Notes/README.md

 - Go through notes and create links to different parts of notes using # in links (If the word White Blood Cells comes up, it should link to the white blood cells subheading in the )
 - Mark diagrams we need to know for Biology course (one that you have to draw for the test)
 - Create list of subheadings to link to when they come up in notes
+- put photosynthesis formula image into definition of life biology chapter
+- convert notes from my friends

 #### Convert
 - Convert heart diagram that is written on small piece of paper in my green folder